“Who would have thought that programming the black box for the supersonic Concorde was done by a bunch of women working from their homes?”

 Our policy of positive discrimination was to help balance the sexism of the era.
 It was a social business with success measured in social, not financial, terms.
 The crude term is to ʻscratch your own itch.’

 Before World War II, programming was a woman's job.
-Today, women make up only about 30 percent in the tech industry.
+Today, women make up only about 30 percent of the tech industry.
 How can we get more women into programming and IT?

 Programming was grounded in the clerical area.
 That is different today.
 To get a healthy balance you need to recruit in a gender-neutral way and then ensure you retain female staff and that they move up through the organization.